tboschi/SuperHK/README.md

 The study multiple sets at the same time, the scheduler ```launch_trisens_c.sh``` working with HTCondor was devised.
 Manually modify the model array and the point variable.

-Assuming for example, a fit on the asimov A point 49773 with normal hierarchy for both the observed and expected samples, the fit result will be organised under the following folder
+Assuming for example, a fit on the Asimov A point 49773 with normal hierarchy for both the observed and expected samples, the fit result will be organised under the following folder
 ```
 errorstudy/asim/NH_NH/sensitivity/point_49773/